cncf/wg-coc/coc-committee-jurisdiction-policy-proposed.md

 * The outcome is grossly disproportionate to the alleged misconduct (e.g., permanent ban for an single instance of minor misconduct with a low probability of recurrence) or grossly inadequate to protect the community from further harm (e.g., mere warning to an individual who continues to engage in severe misconduct that endangers the safety of others).

-## Jurisdiction of CNCF Code of Conduct Committee {#jurisdiction-of-cncf-code-of-conduct-committee}
+## Jurisdiction of the CNCF Code of Conduct Committee

 The [CNCF CoC Committee](http://www.cncf.io/conduct/committee) has jurisdiction over alleged violations of the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md) that meet any of the following criteria: